 K2 Basecamp Trek Overview

-From our Everest Basecamp Trek: Overall, this was an experience beyond my expectations.
+Himalayan Trek: Overall, this was an experience beyond my expectations.
 In the past, I have found that an Alpine Ascents expedition, whether a climb or a trek, has been the envy of other groups – and this trek was no exception.
-Every aspect of the trek was first-rate. – Recent Alpine Ascents Trekker
+Every aspect of the trek was first-rate.
+Eric is an exceptional guide.

 Described by the legendary American mountaineer and photographer Galen Rowell, as the “Throne room of the mountain gods”, our K2 Trek takes us deep into the heart of the Karakorum range.